joshbegley/nyt-latest/README.md

 `Unai Emery's side were outworked and outwitted by the division's bottom club, but their tactical failings at Molineux felt familiar`\
 https://nytimes.com/athletic/7075895/2026/02/28/aston-villa-emery-rogers-wolves-low-block/

-**Live Updates: U.S. and Israel Conduct Strikes on Iran**\
+**Live Updates: Trump Announces ‘Major Combat Operations’ in Iran**\
-`Large explosions were reported in Tehran, according to several residents, and air-raid sirens rang across Israel.`\
+`In an eight-minute video, President Trump said the U.S. had begun a large attack, as explosions were reported in Tehran.
+Israel also said it was attacking Iran.`\
 https://nytimes.com/live/2026/02/28/world/iran-strikes-trump

 **Here’s the latest.**\